0 are currently buying

 “What clearance is necessary between roller and crankshaft components?”

 As the diameter of the crankshaft increases the clearance will stay proportional to the diameter.
 It comes under ISO standards of limits and fits.
 It will be in the back of a Zeus book or similar, Google will show some limits and fits tables.
-Our limits and fits tables can be found [Here]
+Our limits and fits tables can be found here [Click Here].

-In reality we probably have more!
-We have 3 large UK stock holdings and receive deliveries daily from the US and Europe.
+In reality, we probably have more!
+We now have a purpose-built 20,000 square feet UK stock holdings in the North West of England based in Leigh at the heart of Lancashire and receive deliveries daily from the US and Europe.
+Additionally, we have a large storage unit in Bolton where we store bulk stocks should we need them.
 We supply SKF, NSK, RHP, FAG, INA, IKO, NTN, SNR and many other major brands and have access to a huge network of National and International bearing distributors should we need them.

 “Do you supply automotive bearings?”